 Navigation is the determination of the position and velocity of a moving vehicle.
 It is expected suborbital vehicles would utilize the same navigation systems currently in use for conventional aircraft.
 Several electronic aids currently available for navigation, including global navigation satellite service (GNSS) navigation systems, are operated under the radio navigation satellite service (RNSS) allocation (space-to-Earth).

-Since different technical requirements may be expected between the RNSS receivers, which will be operated under RNSS (space-to-Earth) allocations, and RNSS receivers, which will be operated under RNSS (space-to-space) allocations, whether the same RNSS receivers can function may be investigated by receiver manufacturers and/or sub-orbital vehicle operators.
+Since different technical requirements may be expected between the RNSS receivers, which will be operated under RNSS (space-to-Earth) allocations, and RNSS receivers, which will be operated under RNSS (space-to-space) allocations, whether the same RNSS receivers can have the same performance may be investigated by receiver manufacturers and/or sub-orbital vehicle operators.
 However, this kind of investigation should be conducted outside of ITU-R studies.

 4.2 Spectrum needs for sub-orbital vehicles